-The Co-operative’s offices will be closed on Friday, 30th March and Monday, 2nd April.
-The office will re-open at 9:15 am on Tuesday, 3rd April.
+The Co-operative’s offices will be closed on Friday, 21st September and Monday, 24th September.
+The office will re-open at 9:15 am on Tuesday, 25th September 2018.

 If tenants need an emergency repair carried out during this time they should contact our Concierge team on 0141 646 1924 or via their handset.